riccardo-df/ocf/README.md

 # Modified Ordered Random Forest for Estimating the Ordered Choice Model

 `morf` modifies the splitting criterion and prediction method of a standard random forest to estimate conditional choice probabilities.
 It also implements a nonparametric estimators of the marginal effects.
-Standard errors are computed via a weight-based approach that, under some conditions such as honesty and subsampling, allows the user to conduct approximate inference.
+Standard errors are computed via a weight-based approach that, under particular conditions such as honesty and subsampling, allows the user to conduct approximate inference.

  ## Installation
 The current development version the package can be installed using the `devtools` package: